lmbplanas/ProjectGeoWifi/README.md

 # Philippines Schools Internet Connectivity Monitor

-A visual web application for monitoring internet connectivity across 46,983+ schools in the Philippines using official DICT data.
+A visual web application for monitoring internet connectivity across 47,000+ schools in the Philippines using official DepEd-DICT data.

 ## 📊 Features